nikofebrianur/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Required Homework

 I'm a big fan of terminal and I want to master the skill in this great bootcamp.
 So, I'll try to use terminal as much as I can to do the homework. <br>
-Of course, I'll do the task with the UI first to make me understand the whole new concept.
+Of course, I'll do the task with the UI first to make me understand the whole new concept. <br>
+I found the --cli-auto-prompt is an awesome tool to know the command for make the resources.
+GO GO GO RED SQUAD!!!

 ### USER CONFIGURATION TASK